 And don’t forget that male factor infertility is responsible for up to 50% of infertility cases, so men are affected too.
 In all cases, partners are impacted by infertility issues even if they’re not physically affected.

 That’s a lot of people potentially dealing with fertility issues in your workforce.

 Fertility issues are somehow more stigmatised than other areas of women’s health.
 Despite infertility being relatively common, having kids is seen as a societal norm.
 This means people who don’t conform are potentially at risk of experiencing stigma of different kinds.
 Thoughtless or even judgemental comments can lead to a sense of shame.

-Now, the once taboo subject of menopause is being widely discussed, and companies are drawing up menopause policies to offer to employees.
+Now, the once taboo subject of menopause is being widely discussed, and companies are drawing up workplace menopause policies to offer to employees.
 It is also time for fertility issues to be given greater prominence in the workplace.

 The impact on employees